AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Input.md

 ### Building VoodooI2CHID

-Ths was a workaround for broken pen support in VoodooI2C versions 2.7-2.8 (see [VoodooI2C/VoodooI2C#500](https://github.com/VoodooI2C/VoodooI2C/issues/500) for details).
-It's been fixed, so i'm leaving this information here just in case.
+This was a workaround for broken pen support in VoodooI2C versions 2.7-2.8 (see [VoodooI2C/VoodooI2C#500](https://github.com/VoodooI2C/VoodooI2C/issues/500) for details).
+It's been fixed, so I'm leaving this information here just in case.

 Docs are quite outdated, as part of toolchain depends on Python 2.
 You'll need XCode and some recent Python 3 installed.